 Body coloured bumpers, Electric panoramic sunroof with electric sunblind, Front aerodynamic splitter, R-sport body kit, Rear spoiler, Twin exhaust tailpipes with chrome finishers

-Adaptive LED Headlights, Approach Illumination, Auto high beam, Automatic headlamp activation, Headlight washers, LED rear lights, LED tail lights
+Adaptive LED headlights with LED signature daytime running lights, Approach Illumination, Auto high beam, Automatic headlamp activation, Headlight washers, LED rear lights

 Air conditioning with 4 zone climate control

 3 spoke softgrain leather steering wheel, Driver's footrest, Front centre armrest with power point and storage, Gear shift indicator, Heated steering wheel, Illuminated front stowage tray, Illuminated glovebox, Jaguar sense, JaguarDrive selector, Multifunction steering wheel, Reach/rake electric adjustable steering column + entry/exit tilt away, Rear centre armrest with 2 cupholders + storage, Rear coat hooks, Softgrain leather trim to upper facia/door top roll/door pannier/door armrest/centre console lid, Softgrain leather upholstery, Sports pedals, Stainless steel kick plates, Steering wheel gearshift paddles, Suedecloth premium headlining, Twin front cupholders, Two 12V sockets in rear

 Door puddle lights, Footwell courtesy lights front and rear, Interior mood lighting

 Active bonnet, Autonomous emergency braking, Driver/Front Passenger airbags, Front and rear curtain airbags, Front side airbags, Pedestrian contact sensing and deployable bonnet, Seatbelt warning, Three 3 point rear seatbelts, Tyre pressure monitoring system, WHIPS whiplash protection system - front